Organic Eprints frontpage

 Dibet, Audrey; Hauggaard-Nielsen, Henrik; Kasyanova, Elena; Ruske, Rachel; Gooding, Mike; Pristeri, Aurelio; Monti, Michele; Dahlmann, Christoph; von Fragstein, Peter; Ambus, Per; Jensen, Erik and Crozat, Yves (2006) Pea-barley intercropping for the control of weeds in European organic cropping systems.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Poster at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary